 Dockyard Fortifications 1818 as completed by Colonel James Robertson Arnold, son of Benedict Arnold, in 1816.

 1818.
-Construction of the RN Hospital near the Dockyard, in the same pre-fabricated manner as the later Commissioner's House, initially as a Quarantine unit.
-When added to substantially later, in addition to cast iron structural features, such as veranda columns, floor joists, and possibly cast and wrought iron roof trusses, some of the stonework for the building was the hard local limestone.
+Construction of the once-grand Royal Navy Hospital near the Dockyard, with the unusual cast and wrought iron building designed by Edward Holl, Chief Architect for the Royal Navy and Scottish engineer, John Rennie (1761—1821).
+It was built in the same pre-fabricated manner as the later Commissioner's House, initially as a Quarantine unit.
+British convicts transported to Bermuda to build HM Dockyard, were treated here.
+When added to substantially later, in addition to more cast iron structural features, such as veranda columns, floor joists, and possibly cast and wrought iron roof trusses, some of the stonework for the building was the hard local limestone.
 A surgeon, doctors and medical staff were appointed and sent by the Royal Navy.
 During World War 2, the Royal Naval Hospital, Bermuda, treated and often saved the lives of many brought in from torpedoed ships.
-The Royal Navy left in 1950s.
-That hospital building ended its life as an egg farm, then finally was deliberately burnt to the ground by the Fire Department in November 1972.
-Part of it became the site for Lefroy House, for senior citizens.
+The Royal Navy left in the 1950s.
+That hospital building ended its life as an egg farm, then finally was deliberately burnt to the ground by the Fire Department in November 1972 after it became a battery for producing chicken eggs.
+Later, it was the site for Lefroy House, for senior citizens.
+Only rubble is left.

 1824 marked the arrival in Bermuda on February 4 of the first ship of the white convicts labor force, on the Antelope, 300 of them with guards.
 From 1824 to 1863, the British Government shipped thousands of British convicts from London prisons or English prison hulks to Bermuda to build the Dockyard.